spookysalsa/medermade.github.io/week-2/8-your-website-solo-challenge/README.md

 Don't forget about Chrome Devtools for testing out your style changes and figuring out if you are selecting elements correctly.

+REMINDER: Are you being true to your MVP or are you working on new features?
+Finish your core before you create new things.

 ## Release 3: Publish
 When you feel ready to publish your new site, add your files to the stage, commit your changes, and push to master.
 Post your site on Twitter using **#DBCmysite** to ask for feedback from your peers.

 ## Release 4: Reflect
 On your local `phase-0-unit-1` repo, edit the [my_reflection.md](my_reflection.md) file associated with this challenge.
 Commit your changes and push them to GitHub.

+## Release 5: Review (optional)
+Check out your peers websites and leave comments as issues.
+Search for them using the **#DBCmysite** hashtag!

 ## Additional Resources:
 - [An Advanced Guide to HTML and CSS](http://learn.shayhowe.com/)